Case Study: Bedford Borough CouncilDeployment of reliable on-street charging infrastructure to support residents without driveways

 What’s more, installation of charging infrastructure does not have to be a sunk cost.
 Good utilisation rates also produce sustainable revenue.
 The income generated from the charge points will support the Council with further investment into community projects.

-Offering more than solely EV charging, CK’s solution also supports a wealth of add-ons, including Wi-Fi and Internet of Things (IoT) technologies – namely air quality, environmental and parking sensors.
+Offering more than solely EV charging, our solution also supports a wealth of future add-ons, including Wi-Fi and Internet of Things (IoT) technologies – namely air quality, environmental and parking sensors.
 These, along with upgrades in charging technologies, like wireless charging, can be added with ease to existing sites once available and requested by the client.

 Providing a convenient on-street charging solution is key to ensuring those without driveways are not left behind on the Road to Zero.